Patrick Pentz: Brøndby

 On 18 August 2023, Pentz joined Brøndby on a season-long loan.
 He made his competitive debut ten days later, starting and keeping a clean sheet in a 1–0 away win over Vejle Boldklub in the Danish Superliga.
 He remained first choice for the remainder of the season, recording 11 clean sheets in 30 competitive appearances in league and cup.

 On 10 June 2024, Brøndby made the transfer permanent and Pentz signed a four-year contract.
 During the same window he was also linked in the media with interest from Copenhagen, Celtic and Southampton.
 On 7 December 2024 he was named Brøndby's Player of the Year for 2024.
 Later that month he was named Danish Goalkeeper of the Year, winning Tipsbladet's Det Gyldne Bur for 2024—an award voted on by the first-choice goalkeepers in the Superliga and 1st Division.

 On 13 April 2025, after a 2–1 away win against Copenhagen at Parken Stadium, Pentz was shown a second yellow card for unsporting behaviour during the post-match celebrations.
 A melee ensued in which Copenhagen goalkeeper Diant Ramaj and Brøndby reserve Thomas Mikkelsen were also dismissed; Ramaj was later reported to have head-butted Mikkelsen.
 Thomas Delaney criticised Pentz's conduct in a post-match interview.

 International career

 Pentz represented Austria at the U17, U18 and U21 levels.
 He made his debut for the senior national team on 29 March 2022, coming on as a substitute in the friendly match against Scotland.

+On 18 May 2026, Pentz was selected in Ralf Rangnick’s 26-man squad for the 2026 FIFA World Cup, marking Austria’s first appearance in the tournament since 1998.